krthush/chathtml/README.md

 ## Features

 - **AI Chat Interface**: Communicate with an AI assistant to generate and modify HTML code
+- **Image Upload**: Upload images that are automatically hosted and embedded in your HTML
 - **Live Code Editor**: Monaco Editor (VS Code's editor) with syntax highlighting and auto-formatting
 - **Real-time Preview**: Instant preview of your HTML changes
 - **Modern UI**: Beautiful gradient-based design with excellent contrast and readability